Your Council Tax explained

 How you Council Tax is shared out

-We collect Council Tax from almost 40,000 households within Surrey Heath on behalf of other local authorities and the police in our area.
+We collect Council Tax from over 38,000 households within Surrey Heath on behalf of local authorities and the police in our area.
 Only 11% of your Council Tax stays with us, helping to fund a wide range of services to support our local communities.

-Surrey Heath has increased Council Tax by 2.99% in 2024/25 which is well below inflation and works out to just £7.20 a year, or 14p a week, for an average Band D property.
+Surrey Heath has increased its share of Council Tax by 2.99% in 2025/26 which works out to just £7.43 a year, or 14p a week, for an average Band D property.

 Some of the services we provide